influxdata/flux/docs/SPEC.md

 This form of polymorphism means that these checks are performed during type inference and not during runtime.
 Type errors are found and reported before runtime.

+#### Kind Constraints

+Kind constraints are a type system concept that allow for constraining polymorphic types.
+For example, `add = (a, b) => a + b` is a function that is defined only for `Addable` types.
+If one were to pass a record to `add` like so:

+    add(a: {}, b: {})

+the result would be a compile-time type error because records are not addable.
+Just like types, kind constraints are never explicitly declared but rather inferred from the context.

+##### Addable Constraint

+Addable types are those the binary arithmetic operator `+` accepts.
+Int, Uint, Float, and String types are Addable.

+##### Subtractable Constraint

+Subtractable types are those the binary arithmetic operator `-` accepts.
+Int, Uint, and Float types are Subtractable.

+##### Divisible Constraint

+Divisible types are those the binary arithmetic operator `\` accepts.
+Int, Uint, and Float types are Divisible.

+##### Numeric Constraint

+Int, Uint, and Float types are Numeric.

+##### Comparable Constraint

+Comparable types are those the binary comparison operators `<`, `<=`, `>`, or `>=` accept.
+Int, Uint, Float, String, Duration, and Time types are Comparable.

+##### Equatable Constraint

+Equatable types are those that can be compared for equality using the `==` or `!=` operators.
+Bool, Int, Uint, Float, String, Duration, Time, Bytes, Array, and Record types are Equatable.

+##### Nullable Constraint

+Nullable types are those that can be null.
+Bool, Int, Uint, Float, String, Duration, and Time types are Nullable.

+##### Row Constraint

+Records are the only types of kind Row.

+##### Negatable Constraint

+Negatable types ore those the unary arithmetic operator `-` accepts.
+Int, Uint, Float, and Duration types are Negatable.

+##### Timeable Constraint

+Duration and Time types are Timeable.

 ### Blocks

 A _block_ is a possibly empty sequence of statements within matching brace brackets.